 Save this for later

-This post has been compiled by our editor Keri, a travel writer and mum of three with seven UAE summers under her belt.
+This post has been compiled by our editor Keri, a travel writer and mum of three with over a decade of UAE summers under her belt.
 You can see more of her UAE and overseas adventures on her personal blog Our Globetrotters and on Instagram.
 Updated annually in May along with our contributing writer Lynette Fortey-Burnett.